Anatomy of rocky planets formed by rapid pebble accretion II. Differentiation by accretion energy and thermal blanketing: Introduction

 \section{Introduction}

-Observations of young stars reveal that they are surrounded by very massive protoplanetary discs of gas and dust, with a typical early-stage protoplanetary disc containing several hundred Earth masses of solids in the form of millimeter-sized pebbles \citep{Tychoniec+etal2018,Carrasco-Gonzalez+etal2019}.
-These pebbles play an important role in the theory of planetesimal formation, as the streaming instability \citep{Johansen+etal2007,BaiStone2010}, likely in combination with weak pressure bumps formed in the turbulent gas \citep{StollKley2016,MangerKlahr2018,Yang+etal2018,Schaefer+etal2020}, can concentrate pebbles into dense filaments that undergo contraction and gravitational collapse to form planetesimals with a characteristic size-scale of 100 km \citep{Johansen+etal2015,Simon+etal2016,Nesvorny+etal2019}.
+Observations of young stars reveal that they are surrounded by very massive protoplanetary discs of gas and dust, with a typical early-stage protoplanetary disc containing several hundred Earth masses of solids in the form of millimetre-sized pebbles \citep{Tychoniec+etal2018,Carrasco-Gonzalez+etal2019}.
+These pebbles play an important role in the theory of planetesimal formation, as the streaming instability \citep{Johansen+etal2007,BaiStone2010}, likely in combination with weak pressure bumps that form in the turbulent gas \citep{StollKley2016,MangerKlahr2018,Yang+etal2018,Schaefer+etal2020}, can concentrate pebbles into dense filaments that undergo contraction and gravitational collapse to form planetesimals with a characteristic size of 100 km \citep{Johansen+etal2015,Simon+etal2016,Nesvorny+etal2019}.

 Pebbles can also drive planetary growth beyond the planetesimal stage.
-The characteristic pebble size of 0.1--1 millimeter, inferred from observations of protoplanetary discs \citep{Zhu+etal2019}, is in the right size range for frictional energy dissipation to be significant during the scattering by a growing protoplanet, which leads to capture and accretion of the pebble by the protoplanet.
+The characteristic pebble size of 0.1--1 millimetre, inferred from observations of protoplanetary discs \citep{Zhu+etal2019,Liu2019}, is in the right size range for frictional energy dissipation to be significant during the scattering by a growing protoplanet, which leads to capture and accretion of the pebble by the protoplanet.
 This pebble accretion process has growth rates that are significantly enhanced relative to the accretion rate of large planetesimals \citep{JohansenLacerda2010,OrmelKlahr2010,LambrechtsJohansen2012}.
-High pebble accretion rates are likely necessary to form planets akin to the gas giants and ice giants in the Solar System where planetesimal accretion fails to form cores within the life-time of the protoplanetary disc \citep{Bitsch+etal2015,JohansenBitsch2019,TanakaTsukamoto2019}.
+High pebble accretion rates are likely necessary to form planets akin to the gas giants and ice giants in the Solar System where planetesimal accretion fails to form cores within the lifetime of the protoplanetary disc \citep{Bitsch+etal2015,JohansenBitsch2019,TanakaTsukamoto2019}.